Skip to content

 Generate the yaml from the given kustomize directory.

-• generate-manifests
+• gitops-generate-manifests

 Generate the k8s manifests as seen by ArgoCD for a GitOps repository.